srlbel/lebel-web/README.md

-Simple website based on a Vercel Template and adjusted to be work on SvelteKit 5.
+Simple website based on a template from Astro themes.

-This website and all it's contents is under the Unlicensed.
+This website and all it's contents is under the unlicensed.